PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:48:34
+Last updated: 2024-04-02 19:49:08
-Random Quote: The universe is made of stories, not atoms. - Muriel Rukeyser
+Random Quote: If a man does his best, what else is there? - George S. Patton